Zhihan-Wang-USC/bubble/README.md

 ---
-Hi All, well come to our project BUBBLE+ !
+Hi All, well come to our project Bubble+ !
 ---
 To start the server, run ```node sample-server.js``` ... but note: I am not exposing my db,so if you what to use the server, replace those lines with your own info in "server/sample-server.js" line 216 to 223
 ---